RocketChat/docs-old/guides/administrator-guides/notifications.md

 ## Mentions

-@username - notifies this person @all - notifies all members of this room or channel @here - notifies all members of this room or channel who are online
+@username - notifies this person @all - notifies all members of this room or channel @here - notifies all members of this room or channel who are online.